knivey/codesand/README.md

 *Notice I commented the network device*

-The disk IO limit is rather untrustworthy and probably wont work at all with zfs.
+The disk IO limit is rather untrustworthy and probably won't work at all with zfs.
 Due to caching you can write zeros way past the limit.. `cat /dev/zero > ~/zero` will still cause my whole server to grind down with this config.
 ```
 config:
   limits.cpu.allowance: 30%